Return to the search form Return to your search results

 Check the 'Costs' section under the Application tab.

-Founded in 1980, Wells College in Florence is one of the oldest U.S. study abroad programs in Italy and one of the few located in the historic, medieval heart of this remarkable city.
+Wells in Florence is one of the oldest U.S. study abroad programs in Italy and one of the few located in the historic, medieval heart of this remarkable city.
 The Wells in Florence study abroad program offers a unique opportunity to study and live in one of Italy’s most important and dynamic cultural centers.
 You will be living and studying just a few blocks away from the Ponte Vecchio, the Uffizi Gallery, the Galileo Museum, Medici Chapel, San Lorenzo Market, and some of Europe’s most renowned outdoor spaces.

-Thousands of students from more than 200 American colleges and universities have participated in the Wells College Florence Program and have praised it for its efficient organization, as well as its excellent personal, academic, and logistical support.
+Thousands of students from more than 200 American colleges and universities have participated in the Wells in Florence Program and have praised it for its efficient organization, as well as its excellent personal, academic, and logistical support.

 For this program, you will enroll at the Lorenzo de' Medici, The Italian International Institute, where all courses—except Italian language and literature courses—are taught in English.